AlexandreLeFou/Java_OO_exercises/Udacity Java OO/Guess The Number/README.md

-Basic Project from Udacity's OO in Java
+## Basic Project from Udacity's OO in Java

-Name: Guess The Number
+**Name**: Guess The Number

+*Description*: A basic command line game made in Jave where the user aims to guess what is the value of a random number.

-Description: A basic command line Guess the Number game in order to learn and interact with the Scanner package/user input.
+This project aimed to learn and interact with Java's Scanner package/user input.